 1. Curb Your Screen Time

-Have you ever been sidetracked by a simple Facebook notification?
+So one good method to solve this issue is to reduce screen time.
 To get your screen time under control, take your cue from kids’ phones.
 Delete social media apps and games from your phone, and stick to texting and calling.

 2. Remove Distractions